-Slip And Falls
+Premises Liability | Slip And Falls

-Have you slipped on a surface and taken a fall resulting in lower back pain or a whiplash injury?
-Maybe it was ice that had not been cleared properly, or broken pavement, or perhaps even liquid from a leak in the grocery store that led to your slipping and falling, regardless of the reason – if you have been injured as a result you may be eligible for compensation.
+Have you slipped on a surface and taken a fall resulting in lower back pain, whiplash injury, or even a concussion or other serious head injury?
+Maybe it was ice that had not been cleared properly, broken pavement, or perhaps even liquid from a leak in the grocery store that led to your slipping and falling.
+Regardless of the reason – if you’ve been hurt on someone else’s property you may be eligible for compensation.

+A slip and fall claim, like other personal injury lawsuits in Illinois, has a statute of limitations, which means that any case must be before that timeline is reached.
 If you had a slip and fall accident on property owned by a private person or company, such as a fall at a business or in a private home, the statute of limitations is 2 years.

 However, if the slip and fall accident or trip and fall accident happened on property owned by a local governmental entity, such as on a city sidewalk or in a public school or government building, the statute of limitations is only 1 year.